Siniša Mihajlović: As a player

-Several months later, in October 2000, Mihajlović raised a storm of controversy due to allegedly directing racist remarks at Arsenal's Patrick Vieira.
+Several years later, in October 2000, Mihajlović raised a storm of controversy due to allegedly directing racist remarks at Arsenal's Patrick Vieira.
 The incident occurred during an ill-tempered Lazio vs Arsenal UEFA Champions League match on 17 October 2000 at Stadio Olimpico.
-Throughout the contest, Mihajlović had run-ins with several Arsenal players, including Martin Keown and Robert Pires, but things really boiled over after the final whistle as Mihajlović and Vieira were seen trading insults and trying to get at one another physically before being restrained by teammates.
-After the match, Vieira spoke to the media, accusing Mihajlović of racist abuse, specifically remarks that were revealed to be "nero di merda" (black piece of shit) or "fucking black monkey."
-Mihajlović subsequently apologized, but contended that his words were in retaliation to Vieira's remarks, calling Mihajlović a "zingaro di merda" (Gypsy piece of shit).
+Throughout the contest, Mihajlović had run-ins with several Arsenal players, including Martin Keown and Robert Pires.
+After the final whistle, Mihajlović and Vieira were seen trading insults and trying to get at one another physically before being restrained by teammates.
+After the match, Vieira spoke to the media, accusing Mihajlović of racist abuse, saying that Mihajlović had called him "nero di merda" (black piece of shit) or "fucking black monkey."
+Mihajlović subsequently apologized, but contended that his words were in retaliation to Vieira calling him a "zingaro di merda" (Gypsy piece of shit).
 Two months later, in December 2000, Mihajlović came under police investigation over the event for possibly violating an anti-racism law in Italy.
-Italian investigators planned on using Mihajlović's own post-game admission about insulting Vieira to file charges of violating a 1993 law that criminalizes the "spreading ... of ideas based on racial or ethnic superiority or hate", however nothing ever came of it.
-Six years later Mihajlović and Vieira became part of the same team when the Senegalese-born Frenchman joined Inter where freshly retired from playing Mihajlović was already named assistant to head coach Roberto Mancini.
-By all accounts, the former on-pitch adversaries got along very well during their two years together at San Siro.
-Vieira even came as one of the guests for Mihajlović's testimonial match on 28 May 2007 in Novi Sad.
+Italian investigators planned on using Mihajlović's own post-game admission about insulting Vieira to file charges of violating a 1993 law that criminalizes the "spreading ... of ideas based on racial or ethnic superiority or hate", but no charges were made.
+Six years later Mihajlović and Vieira became part of the same team when the Senegalese-born Frenchman joined Inter where Mihajlović was already assistant to head coach Roberto Mancini.
+Vieira was later one of the guests for Mihajlović's testimonial match on 28 May 2007 in Novi Sad.

 On 7 November 2003, Mihajlović received an eight-match suspension by UEFA for spitting at and kicking Chelsea's Adrian Mutu during a Champions League group stage match.
-Some six and a half years later, Mihajlović became the head coach of Fiorentina, where Mutu had already been playing at the time.
+Six and a half years later, Mihajlović became the head coach of Fiorentina, where Mutu was playing at the time.

-Even in the twilight of his playing career, at Inter, 36-year-old Mihajlović stuck to his physical defensive style, getting into memorable tussles with Juve's 23-year-old rising superstar Zlatan Ibrahimović during the Derby d'Italia.